 All spots are first-come, first-served.
 And rarely will I allow scheduling outside of this pre-blocked time.

-You’ll also get instructions for how to submit copy to me — I ask that all copy is submitted at least 2 business days in advance, to give me time to review it before our call.
+You’ll also get a form to fill out to help me understand where the copy is being used, as well as instructions for how to submit copy to me — I ask that all copy is submitted at least 2 business days in advance, to give me time to review it before our call.

 It’s a lot of rules, but it ensures that everything runs smoothly and I can be totally there and present and prepared for your call.
 It’s how I’m able to provide maximum value to you!